feasgal/tw-portfolio/project/docs/sample/explanation/sharable-licenses.md

 - **Inventory**: all seats are in use.
 - **Policy**: per-client limits or schedules block the request.
 - **Authentication/identity**: password missing/invalid or required identity not provided.
-- **Eligibility**: the product/version is not permitted for server leasing.
+- **Eligibility**: the product/version isn't permitted for server leasing.
-- **Topology**: the initial request succeeds but renewals cannot round-trip due to routing, VPN, or firewall rules.
+- **Topology**: the initial request succeeds but renewals can't round-trip due to routing, VPN, or firewall rules.

 This lifecycle keeps license secrets in the server’s location (the attached dongle) and exposes only short-lived authorization to clients, enabling central control and audit without distributing licenses to endpoints.